Retired military leaders to lawmakers: Don't ‘sacrifice funds’ for F-35 jets

 CLICK HERE TO GET THE FOX NEWS APP

+Senate Armed Services Committee Chairman James Inhofe, R-Okla., “has been and continues to be very supportive of the F-35 program.
+As he’s said before, he’d like to see the U.S. military increase the number of fifth-generation aircraft in our fleet, including nearly tripling the number of F-35s by 2024, to maintain our air superiority,” a spokesperson told Fox News.

-Fox News contacted the House and Senate Armed Services Committees, as well as the Appropriations Subcommittees on Defense; all did not immediately return requests for comment.
+Neither the House Armed Services Committee nor the House and Senate Appropriations Subcommittees on Defense responded to Fox News' requests for comment.